freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Open Source Guides](https://opensource.guide/) - Collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.
 - [45 Github Issues Dos and Don’ts](https://hackernoon.com/45-github-issues-dos-and-donts-dfec9ab4b612)- Do's and Don'ts on GitHub.
 - [GitHub Guides](https://guides.github.com/) - basic guides on how to use GitHub effectively.
-- [First Contributions](https://roshanjossey.github.io/first-contributions) - Make your first open source contribution in 5 minutes.
-A tool and tutorial to help beginners get started with contributions.
+- [First Contribution](https://roshanjossey.github.io/first-contributions) - Make your first open source contribution in 5 minutes.
+A tool and tutorial to help beginners to get started with contributions.
 - [Contribute to Open Source](https://github.com/danthareja/contribute-to-open-source) - Learn the GitHub workflow by contributing code to a simulation project.
 - [Linux Foundation's Open Source Guides for the Enterprise](https://www.linuxfoundation.org/resources/open-source-guides/) - The Linux Foundation's guides to open source projects.
-- [CSS Tricks An Open Source Etiquette Guidebook](https://css-tricks.com/open-source-etiquette-guidebook/) - An Open Source Etiquette Guidebook, written by Kent C. Dodds And Sarah Drasner
+- [CSS Tricks An Open Source Etiquette Guidebook](https://css-tricks.com/open-source-etiquette-guidebook/) - An Open Source Etiquette Guidebook, written by Kent C. Dodds And Sarah Drasner.

 ## Direct GitHub searches
 Search links that point directly to suitable issues to contribute to on GitHub.